Yuchi

 The Yuchi people (Note: Or Euchee, Uchee, Achee.) are a Native American tribe based in Oklahoma, though their original homeland was in the southeastern United States.

 In the 16th century, the Yuchi lived in the eastern Tennessee River valley.
-By the late 17th century, they had migrated south to Alabama, Georgia, and South Carolina, settling near the Muscogee Creek people.
+By the late 17th century, they had migrated south to Alabama, Georgia, and South Carolina, settling near the Muscogee (Creek).
 Some also migrated to the Florida panhandle.
-After suffering heavy losses from epidemic diseases and warfare in the 18th century, the remaining Yuchi bands were forcibly relocated to Indian Territory in the 1830s, alongside their allies, the Muscogee Creek.
+After suffering heavy losses from epidemic diseases and warfare in the 18th century, the remaining Yuchi bands were forcibly relocated to Indian Territory in the 1830s, alongside their allies, the Muscogee.

-Today, the Yuchi primarily reside in northeastern Oklahoma, where many are enrolled citizens of the federally recognized Muscogee (Creek) Nation.
+Today, the Yuchi primarily reside in northeastern Oklahoma, where many are enrolled citizens of the federally recognized Muscogee Nation.
 They continue to maintain a distinct cultural identity, with some members still speaking the Yuchi language, a linguistic isolate.